jxxcarlson/MiniLatexTechOverview/chapter1.md

 first paragraph of code that I wrote in developing the system.

+In this overview we give some examples of how short bit of source text are parsed and rendered, then discuss the overall design of the renderer.
+In the next section we discuss the design of the parser.

 ## Parsing: Examples

 Below are some examples of how source text is parsed and rendered.